androchentw/blog-hugo/content/tech/security/2022-10-14-hashicorp-vault-workshop.md

 vault kv get kv/a-secret
 # You will get an error message because your token is not authorized to read any secrets yet.
 That is because Vault policies are "deny by default", meaning that a token can only read or write a secret if it is explicitly given permission to do so by one of its policies.

-# 7. Use Vault Policies
+# Session 7.
+Use Vault Policies
 # Edit poilcy.hcl
 # Now, create a second user with the same command you used before, selecting a different username and password:
 vault write auth/userpass/users/<name2> password=<pwd2>